 “Yes, says the Spirit, they are blessed indeed, for they will rest from their hard work; for their good deeds follow them!”
-(Revelation 14:13)
+(Revelation 14:13).

 A break from all this:

-Reader, whom ever is reading this long, sprawled out message, you are Loved.
+Reader, whomever is reading this long, sprawled out message, you are LOVED.
 The Presence has guided you here.
 As it is written in the Book of John,

 “For no one can come to me unless the Father who sent me draws them to me, and at the last day I will raise them up” (John 6:44).

-If you listen, like listen-listen, you will be saved.
-This is because “Fear of the LORD is the foundation of wisdom.
-Knowledge of the Holy One results in good judgment” (Proverbs 9:10).
-If you Fear God, you will not sin.
-For “the wages of sin is death” (Romans 6:23).
-What is sin, is not up for us to decide.
+But we have been united with the life of Christ, a life that will never die!
+What a gift Christ has given us!
+What a gift Christ has given to the world.
+It is here for you too, whomever you are.
+And it is completely, and utterly free.
+But we must be willing to turn away from sin, and, what sin is, is not up to us to decide.
 It is up to God.
-So turn to God, and turn to Jesus, for he said of His sheep, “I will never reject them” (John 6:37) and if you do the same, not rejecting His Love, then Jesus will be with you!
-As written in the Book of Haggai,
+So turn to God, and turn to Jesus, for He said of His sheep, “I will never reject them” (John 6:37) and if you do the same, not rejecting His Love, then Jesus will be with you!
+As written in the book of Haggai,

 “Then Zerubbabel son of Shealtiel, and Jeshua son of Jehozadak, the high priest, and the whole remnant of God’s people began to obey the message from the Lord their God.
 When they heard the words of the prophet Haggai, whom the Lord their God had sent, the people feared the Lord.
 Then Haggai, the Lord’s messenger, gave the people this message from the Lord: “I am with you, says the Lord!”
-(Haggai 1:12-13)
+(Haggai 1:12-13).